NavigationContentFooter

 4. Listen for Shutdown Cilicon actively monitors shutdown signals from the guest OS.
 Upon shutdown, it removes the used image, preparing for a fresh start.

-Cilicon uses the tart container format and integrates an OCI client for fetching images from the internet.
+Cilicon uses the tart container format and integrates an OCI client to fetch images from the internet.
 The tool currently supports GitHub Actions, Buildkite Agent, GitLab Runner, and arbitrary scripts.

 Before you start